FAQs

 A TENS machine may help provide short-term symptom relief for selected pain conditions.
 Common examples include:

 A TENS machine does not fix the underlying cause of pain.
-Instead, it may make movement, exercise, and rehabilitation feel more manageable.
+Instead, it may make movement, exercise, sleep positioning, or daily activity feel more manageable while you address the main drivers of your symptoms.

 TENS vs EMS: What Is the Difference?